vulcanize/eth-contract-watcher/README.md

 This endpoint should be for an archival eth node if we want to perform method polling as this configuration is currently set up to do.
 To work with a non-archival full node, remove the `balanceOf` method from the `0x8dd5fbce2f6a956c3022ba3663759011dd51e73e` (TrueUSD) contract.

-If you are operating a header sync vDB, run:

- `./eth-contract-watcher contractWatcher --config=./environments/example.toml --mode=header`

-If instead you are operating a full sync vDB and provided an archival node IPC path, run in full mode:
+Run:

- `./eth-contract-watcher contractWatcher --config=./environments/example.toml --mode=full`
+ `./eth-contract-watcher contractWatcher --config=./environments/example.toml`

 This will run the contractWatcher and configures it to watch the contracts specified in the config file.
-Note that by default we operate in `header` mode but the flag is included here to demonstrate its use.

 The example config we link to in this example watches two contracts, the ENS Registry (0x314159265dD8dbb310642f98f50C066173C1259b) and TrueUSD (0x8dd5fbCe2F6a956C3022bA3663759011Dd51e73E).